kpasad/Multi_Agent_RL/report.md

 They observation space comprises the image of the current state of the game.
 A possible solution could be to add the past image to the observation space.
 So this temporal correlation states the change in position and velocity of the ball and the rackets

-Remember the case of DQN for atari, in which you had to stack the last 4 frames of a history to produce the input to the Q-function and have a good state representation that could solve the problem.

 This strategy is useful in situations where there is important information about what has happened in the past, or happened over time which you want to keep track of, but don't necessarily have a good representation for.
 Like the position and velocity of the ball and the rackets.

 The "Number of stacked" parameter changes how many sets of observations into the past you'd like to stack.
 Increasing this allows the agent to "see" further into the past.